Hezkore/Ubuntu-Post-Install-Manager/readme.md

 * `rm <file>`
 	* Removes a file, but not a folder
 	* Use `rm -r <folder>` to recursively remove a folder
+* `<command1> | <command2>`
+	* Redirect *(pipe)* output of one command to the input of another command
+	* Example: `ls ~ | grep -i doc`
+		* This lists files in your home directory but pipes the data into the application "grep" with the "-i" flag for case-insensitive matches against the word "pic", which should display the folder "Documents"
+	* Example: `ls ~ -R | more`
+		* This lists every file and folder recursively in your home directory, but pipes the data into "more", which displays a "--More--" message when the text is about to scroll outside the terminals view and lets you press *Page Down* to scroll to the next page
+* `whereis <command>`
+	* Displays where the command binary is located on your hard drive
+* `apt <options> <application>`
+	* Apt is the package manager in Debian/Ubuntu and must be called via `sudo`
+	* Example: `sudo apt install firefox`
+	* Example: `sudo apt remove firefox`

 ## Gaming
 Step **"4.
 Gaming"** is an optional step and safe to skip.